lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 ## Problem Statement

-Accuracy and coverage in tandem hold the most business value for a company like Amazon.
+Accuracy, coverage, novelty in tandem hold the most business value for a company like Amazon.
 For instance, the least popular items tend to provide the most profit if bought, due to higher margins.
 However, they are usually not recommended over popular items, as most recommender systems still put large focus only on accuracy, targeting only low hanging fruits.

-We want the best mix of accuracy, converge, and serendipity to not only provide the best recommendation, but from a business perspective, the most profitable recommendations.
+We want the best mix of accuracy, converge, and novelty to not only provide the best recommendation, but from a business perspective, the most profitable recommendations.
 We had initially chosen Video Games as the category to focus on as Steam has been at the forefront of Video Games recommendation and sales, and we strongly feel that it is a major category that can improve profitability.

 Targeting the electronics/accessories market was the next logical step as recommendations can then tie in with a category that is popular and extremely relevant to the aforementioned Video Games Category.